 - Variations in driving speed

 Many people will attempt to stay awake by lowering their windows or playing music loudly, change in behavior is just another sign of driving while fatigued.

 Additionally, fatigued driving is not always caused by one being too tired or driving for hours at a time.
 Some other causes of drowsy driving include:

-If you or a loved one relies of prescription medication it is important to read the side-effects and information that comes with it.
+If you or a loved one relies on prescription medication it is important to read the side effects and information that comes with it.
 Many prescription drugs cause drowsiness and advise users to avoid operating machinery.

-According to the National Highway Transportation Safety Administration (NHTSA), drowsy driving causes more than 100,000 accidents in the United States each year.
-Unfortunately all of these accidents were preventable if the driver at-fault would have avoiding driving while fatigued.
+According to the National Highway Traffic Safety Administration (NHTSA), drowsy driving causes more than 100,000 accidents in the United States each year.
+Unfortunately, all these accidents were preventable if the driver at-fault would have avoided driving while fatigued.

 A few ways to avoid drowsy driving include: